dumaurier/pwa_jekyll/README.md

 If things got weird or didn't work as expected please open an [issue](https://github.com/dumaurier/pwa_jekyll/issues) and I'll try to help.

+## Changing the CSS
+There isn't a lot of style here.
+Barely any at all.
+If you want to change things around you can run your site locally and make the changes you feel like.
+The SCSS file for the home page is in `src/sass/pages/home/home.scss` and the SCSS file for posts pages are in `src/sass/pages/posts/posts.scss`.

 ## What's Inside?
 ### Critical CSS